 - Reduction in medical expenses due to improved health

-The Impact of HDHPs on Wellness Program Enrollment
+The Impact of HDHP Plans on Wellness Program Enrollment

 In 2016, EBRI/Greenwald & Associates conducted a survey to measure consumer healthcare engagement with three different wellness programs – biometric screening, a health-risk assessment, and a health-promotion program focusing on a specific health issue.

-The survey found that employees with HDHP plans were more likely to research cost information for healthcare services than those with traditional health plans.
-They also had a higher participation rate in wellness programs, and were more aware of the incentives offered by their employers.
+The survey found that employees with HDHP coverage were more likely to research cost information for healthcare services than those with traditional health plans.
+They also had a higher participation rate in wellness programs, and were more aware of employer-offered incentives.

 For employers looking to increase employee satisfaction, boost program participation, and control their premium costs, an HSA-eligible HDHP with a wellness program can be part of the solution.

 DataPath HSAToday is full-service HSA platform for account administration, investing and deposits that simplifies HSA management for TPAs.